taskworld/prescript/docs/guide/tutorial.md

 ![Screenshot](./what-happened2.png)

-Since we **retried** step 4, it got run twice.
+Now the search box contains the text ‘prescriptprescript’.
+Since we **retried** step 4, it got executed twice.
 That means the word ‘prescript’ got typed into the search box twice!

 ::: tip LESSON

-After reloading, make sure to revert the state continuing!
+When reloading or jumping, make sure to roll the state back before continuing!

 :::

+## Rolling the state back

 Ok, let’s try again.

+* Jump back to step 4 by typing **`jump 4`** (or `j 4`) and press Enter.

 * In the browser, manually delete the text in the search box.
-Also click the Back button so that we are back to npm’s homepage.
+Also click the Back button so that we are back to npm’s homepage. **This effectively brings us to the known state before step 4 is executed**

-* Come back to **prescript interactive shell**.

-* Jump to step 4 by typing **`jump 4`** (or `j 4`) and press Enter.

 * Continue running the test by typing **`continue`** (or `c`) and press Enter.

 ![Screenshot](./ouch3.png)

+Ouch… It failed at **step 5** (‘Verify that the description is correct’) again!

-It failed again!
-But now it seems that the browser is showing the correct result.
+But this time, it seems that the browser is showing the correct result.

-This is because after we press Enter, we didn’t wait for the search results to load.
-So it went ahead to the next step immediately.
+This is because the step finished immediately after we press Enter.
+We didn’t wait for the search results to load.
+So it went ahead and verify the search result immediately.
+Of course, this would fail the test.

+## Fault containment

+As you can see, the **fault** in one step can cause a **failure** in subsequent step.
+To write tests that can be easily debugged, it’s important to follow the **fault containment principle**

-::: tip LESSON
+::: tip FAULT CONTAINMENT PRINCIPLE

-Make sure each step verifies the outcome of its own action!
+Make sure each step verifies the outcome of its own action.

+For example,

+* Step 1 (‘Go to npmjs.com’) should verify that `npmjs.com`’s home page is
+  indeed loaded.
+* Step 2 (‘Search for prescript’) should verify that the search result is loaded.

 :::